 Anastasiya Yarovenko recently graduated from Akademie for Bildende Künste Vienna.
 Her seemingly playful works are based on a definition of the human as a social actor.
 One of the projects Say it, which she realised together with artist Anna Khodorkovskaya and gallery owner Hans Knoll in 2014: the series of exhibitions and lectures focused on the current situations in different countries, including Russia and Ukraine—allowing for an open dialogue and intercultural exchange.

-Anastasiya Yarovenko is one of the artists who will produce a work on site during the whole period of the Moscow Biennial.
-The Trap of Habit is a sculpture which is made of an actual carpet and resembles a trap door.
+Anastasiya Yarovenko is one of the artists who produced a new work on site during the whole period of the Moscow Biennial.
+The Trap of Habit is a sculpture which was made of an actual carpet and resembles a trap door.
 For her second contribution, an open meeting with visitors, the artist proposes the creative writing class This and Other Important News on a Daily Basis.
 Its concept is based on the comparison of Ukrainian and Russian news about each others’ goings on.